FrostyKitten02/bintegra-backend/README.md

-# Bintergra-backend for "Samopostrežni portla"
+# Bintergra-backend for "Samopostrežni portal"

 ## Project setup
 1. Install liferay plugin, if you are using Intellij.